These five silver frequent flyer cards give you airport lounge access

 Members also receive two guest passes allowing companions to join them at the Doha business class lounge.
 The guest must be travelling within three hours of the main member, not necessarily on the same flight.

-Silver status is earned with 150 Qpoints within a 12-month period – easily be achievable with a Sydney-Doha-London return flight in business class which nets a minimum of 170 Qpoints on a ‘Business Promo’ fare.
+Silver status is earned with 150 Qpoints within a 12-month period – easily achievable with a Sydney-Doha-London return flight in business Classic (R) fare, which nets a total of 170 Qpoints.

-The Fortune Wings frequent flyer program is part of Hainan Airlines and subsidiary airlines, which also includes Hong Kong Airlines, Beijing Capital Airlines and Tianjin Airlines.
+The Fortune Wings frequent flyer program is part of Hainan Airlines and subsidiary airlines, which also includes Hong Kong Airlines, Beijing Capital Airlines, Grand China Air and Tianjin Airlines.

-Silver members of the program get lounge access in home-port lounges of those airlines, including the modern Club Autus Lounge in Hong Kong prior to Hong Kong Airlines flights.
-Elite member lounges are also available in Beijing, Haikou, Xi’an and Tianjin airports.
+Silver members of the program get lounge access in home-port lounges of those airlines, with elite member lounges being also available in Haikou, Xi’an and Tianjin airports.

 Hong Kong Airline's 'Club Autus' flagship lounge